 We all respond to the changes that take place in our environment.
 For instance, we might quickly pull our hands away if we touch a very hot surface.
 This response to the changes is called stimuli.
 For example, an octopus releases a noxious cloud of ink if it is attacked by a predator.
 Cockroaches begin to move when we suddenly turn on lights since they are light-sensitive.
 Even plants respond to stimuli too, for instance, the Mimosa plant or the ‘touch-me-not’ plant folds its leaves upon being touched.

 Living Organisms And Excretion

 We all need food to survive.
 And not all food can be fully digested by our body.
 Elimination of this undigested waste from our body is called excretion.
-Plants use a different mechanism for excretion, some secrete, while others store up these wastes in a way that they do not harm other parts of the plant.
+Plants use different mechanisms for excretion.
+Some secrete, while others store up these wastes in a way so that they do not harm other parts of the plant.

 Do All Organisms Reproduce?

 All organisms reproduce and it is one of the most basic requirements to ensure the survival of their species.
 There are different modes of reproduction.
-Some lay eggs, others give birth to younger ones.
+Some lay eggs and others give birth to younger ones.
 Plants reproduce through pollination, budding, fragmentation, spore formation and so on.